angrybacon/dotemacs/readme.md

 Notes
 =====

+**Recent changes to the way I initialize the different packages, some bug appeared in my Emacs setup.
+They are marked with a *TOFIX* comment.**

 This has been tested with railwaycat's [Emacs Mac port for Homebrew](https://github.com/railwaycat/homebrew-emacsmacport) and should work with any build.

 Features